 Common Name: Dwarf Huckleberry

-Gaylussacia dumosa is a Deciduous Shrub up to 0.30 metres tall.
+Gaylussacia dumosa is a deciduous shrub that can grow up to 0.30 metres tall.

 Eastern N. America - Newfoundland to Florida and Louisiana.